 After purchase, ClayLinks® Kits should be stored in a cool location (under 85° F) away from direct sunlight.
-High temperatures may 'advance' the clay, causing it to crack and feel stiff as you knead it.
+High temperatures may 'advance' the clay, which may lead to it being harder to work with.
 When stored properly, our modeling compound will not dry out.
 Due to its oil base and our protective packaging, your clay should remain pliable even one year post purchase.

 We offer a six month guarantee on our products.
 If you are dissatisfied with your Thank you ClayLinks® Kits, simply return them to us for a refund.

 How many ClayLinks® Kits should I order?

 The size of your order depends on how you plan to use the Kits.
 For instance, some healthcare providers use ClayLinks® Kits to welcome newborns, as well as to create memorials after patient death.
 Other healthcare providers (like NICUs) limit their use of ClayLinks® Kits and only make impressions of infants who die.
 Businesses and organizations, like funeral homes and hospice programs, make impressions for all ages, from babies to adults, and each impression may require two, three, or four patties.
 In addition, many care providers make more than one impression, so each family member has their own memento.

 The best way to determine your needs, then, is to estimate how many impressions you might typically make in an average week.
 Then, multiply that number by two or three (if you plan to provide families with multiple impressions) and by two, three, or four again, if you typically make prints of older children or adults that require more than one patty.
 These calculations should give you a fairly accurate estimate of your weekly total.
 Next, decide how often you want to reorder (monthly, bi-monthly, etc.) and, again, multiply accordingly.
 We guarantee our clay for six months from when you purchase it, so with quantity discount pricing, your costs may decrease when you buy more, less often.